 The City of Toronto hosted an information session in October 2024 to provide current updates on the status of Phase 1 construction, as well as details on the upcoming Phase 2 works.
 Please see below for the project overview, and upcoming works divided by ward:

 Construction notices will be distributed to affected neighbourhoods in advance of any work taking place, in addition to being posted online below.
 Updates will be issued periodically as needed to keep the community informed of any changes to ongoing work.
+Please find the overall project construction notice below, as well as individual street construction notices organized by ward and street.

 The City of Toronto, its contracted consultant Jacobs Engineering, and its subcontractor EBC-Bessac Canada JV began construction of the new storm trunk sewer and a portion of the new local storm sewers began and is anticipated to take four years to complete.